Balance Sheet Strength Indicators

 - Weak: <1.00x

-The point is: a 1.40x current ratio can still be a 0.46x liquid coverage if the numerator is stale receivables and obsolete inventory (a real failure mode with a 30-day countdown in one documented case).3
+A 1.40x current ratio can mask a 0.46x liquid coverage if the numerator consists of stale receivables and obsolete inventory -- exactly the failure mode that preceded Eastman Kodak's bankruptcy filing in January 2012, with creditors recovering 4.5 cents per dollar.3

 Tier it tightly: